simplex-chat/simplexmq/protocol/xrcp.md

 }
 ```

-Controller should reply with with `ctrlHello` or `ctrlError` response:
+The controller should reply with with `ctrlHello` or `ctrlError` response:

 ```abnf
 ctrlHello = %s"HELLO " kemCyphertext nonce encrypted(unpaddedSize ctrlHelloJSON helloPad) pad